 WHO WE ARE

-Our goal is to safeguard sea turtle populations and their habitat by collecting data on their activities, conducting nightly patrols to prevent poaching, engaging in environmental outreach, and developing capacity-building activities for local communities.
-Our activities are meant to mitigate and counteract the direct and indirect threats faced by sea turtles such as the exploitive use of adults and eggs through poaching, incidental catch by fisheries, the ingestion and entanglement as a result of ocean plastic pollution, and the effects on sex ratios and sea-level rise because of climate change.
-Our vision is to eventually assure the existence of sea turtle populations in the future.
+Our specific goal is to safeguard sea turtle populations and their habitat by collecting data on their activities, conducting nightly patrols to prevent poaching, engaging in environmental outreach, and implementing capacity-building activities for local communities.
+Our activities are meant to mitigate and counteract the direct and indirect threats sea turtles face because of human activities, such as the exploitive use of adults and eggs through poaching, incidental catch by fisheries, the ingestion and entanglement as a result of ocean plastic pollution, and the effects on the clutch and hatching success, as well as sex ratios because of sea-level rise and rising temperatures due to climate change.

 FOUNDING STORY OF COASTS